sohag1426/billingAccounts/README.md

    * Who holds the money and should pay to the account owner.

  * account_owner
-   * Who owns the money of the account and will receive from account provider.
+   * Who owns the money in the account and will receive from account provider.